Trees & Planning

 Once in place A M Lane Ltd are able to provide a supervision service whereby periodic checks of the tree protection is made, contractors are briefed and direct supervision of works within restricted areas is made.
 This is recorded on an Arboricultural Site Supervision Log which is submitted on completion of the project, to discharge the tree protection conditions.

-Clients have found that appointing an ASM has prevented costly delays where practical tree and construction related issues need resolution, and has ensured minimal interference from the local planning authority with an easy sign off at the end of the project.
+Clients have found that appointing a competent Arboricultural Clerk of Works to oversee tree issues has prevented costly delays where practical tree and construction related issues need resolution, and has ensured minimal interference from the local planning authority with an easy sign off at the end of the project.

-Devon Tree Consultancy, Tree Consultant, Tree Surveys, Tree Safety, Tree Inspections, BS5837 Advice, LOLER Inspections, Arboricultural Consultancy, Safety Consultancy, safety Training, Devon Arboricultural Consultancy, SW Tree Consultant, SW Tree Surveys, Tailgate Training, Chartered Forester, Chartered Arboriculturalist, Arboreal Consultant, southwest tree survey, somerset tree survey, tree inspector, decay detection, aerial tree inspection, tree surveyor, tree protection plan, arboricultural method statement, tree constraints plan, tree protection order, treeworks application.
+Devon Tree Consultancy, Tree Consultant, Tree Surveys, Tree Safety, Tree Inspections, BS5837 Advice, LOLER Inspections, Arboricultural Consultancy, Safety Consultancy, safety Training, Devon Arboricultural Consultancy, SW Tree Consultant, SW Tree Surveys, Tailgate Training, Chartered Forester, Chartered Arboriculturalist, Arboreal Consultant, southwest tree survey, somerset tree survey, tree inspector, decay detection, aerial tree inspection, tree surveyor, tree protection plan, arboricultural method statement, tree constraints plan, tree protection order, treeworks application, Torbay tree survey, Torbay tree inspection, Torquay tree, Paignton tree, Devon tree, risk assessment, small business H&S, small business advice, QTRA, quantified tree risk assessment.